 Saturday, 14 November 2020, 2 to 3 PM Eastern Standard Time

 This final session will include final statements by the Experts and Counsel, followed by questions and then a vote by the audience (the Tribunal) in favour of or against the proposed new human right.

-The Airspace Tribunal hearing in Toronto will be recorded and transcribed.
-Documentation will be incorporated in a special issue of the Journal of Digital War and contribute to Illingworth’s Fall 2021 exhibition at The Power Plant.
+Documentation of the Airspace Tribunal hearing in Toronto will be incorporated in a special issue of the Journal of Digital War and contribute to Illingworth’s Fall 2021 exhibition at The Power Plant.
 It will also contribute to the drafting history, helping to build and refine the case for the proposed new human right to be submitted to the United Nations and other bodies.

 The Airspace Tribunal hearing in Toronto is co-presented by The Power Plant Contemporary Art Gallery, Toronto with the Master of Visual Studies program at the Daniels Faculty, University of Toronto.

 - Josh Heuman is currently Curator of Education & Public Programs at The Power Plant Contemporary Art Gallery.
 He held previous positions in art museum education and administration at the Museum of Fine Arts, Houston, Texas, USA; Salt Lake Art Center (now Utah Museum of Contemporary Art), Utah, USA; Nora Eccles Harrison Museum of Art, Utah State University, Logan, Utah, USA; and Joslyn Art Museum, Omaha, Nebraska, USA.
 He earned a BA in Visual Art and MA in Art History at York University, Toronto, Ontario, Canada.